Share Your Story With Us

 When the food came she started to shovel food into her mouth and talked with her mouth open.
 It was amazing.
 It was like this girl knew everything that annoyed the hell out of me and the universe plopped her right in front of me.
 I was annoyed but I remained polite.
 The situation grew awfully tense and it was clear that I wanted to wrap the date up so I could go home.
 After the lobster and wine pig out she excused herself from the table.
 Around 10 minutes had gone by and my coworker had walked into the restaurant.
 He sat down at the table and I began to explain the horrible time I had with this woman.
 He did not say anything and listened to my rant.
 I was not happy.

 After I caught him up to speed he had a huge smile on his face.
-He said that the dinner was on the radio station.
-We got up and headed towards the door and I told him I could not leave because I wanted to wait for her to get back from the restroom.
+He said that the dinner was on the radio station, I did not have to pay for it at all.
+As we got up to headed towards the exit I told him I could not leave because I wanted to wait for her to get back from the restroom.

 "She isn't in the restroom, she left.
 I know cause I saw her leave on my way in."